An Optimized Construction of Lie Algebra Generator Pools for Variational Quantum Eigensolvers in Chemistry: Results

 In Figure \ref{Fig::MB}, we compare the convergence of absolute energy errors to the Full-CI (in Ha) versus function evaluations, number of CNOTs, and number of parameters.
-The red shaded area represents the chemical accuracy (Absolute Error $< 1.6 \times 10^{-3}$ Ha), the standard ADAPT-VQE (Blue line) uses a QEB pool, and the MB-ADAPT-VQE uses a complete pool generated via the construction strategy introduced earlier, which is verified to scale linearly with the number of qubits.
+The red shaded area represents the chemical accuracy (Absolute Error $< 1.6 \times 10^{-3}$ Ha), the standard ADAPT-VQE (Blue line) uses a QEB pool, and the MB-ADAPT-VQE uses a complete pool generated via the construction strategy introduced earlier.

 We first observe a consistent trend across all figures which is the sensitivity of the MB-ADAPT-VQE performance to the batch size $k$.
 We observe that increasing $k$ generally accelerates the convergence.
 For instance, in the H$_2$O and H$_8$ systems, curves for $k=20$ and $k=30$ ( red and purple lines) consistently outperform lower batch sizes ($k=1$ or $k=5$), converging faster to the chemical accuracy with significantly fewer function evaluations and comparable CNOT counts than the single-step approach.
 This suggests that estimating gradients after every individual operator may be unnecessarily costly, particularly for compact operator pools such as in MB-ADAPT-VQE.
+Similar conclusions have been drawn in recent works \cite{PhysRevResearch.6.013254, Long2024}, which modify how operators are appended to the ansätze by exploring layer-wise subpool exploration strategies to reduce both the circuit depth and measurement costs of VQE.